7Lzz/Roblox-Lag-Switch/README.md

 ## Notes
 - **Simple mode is the primary feature** – Advanced mode is not recommended.
-- **No further updates** – This project will not receive any future patches or improvements.

 Enjoy using the lag switch!